HESHAM22155/Customer-Churn-Analysis-Excel/README.md

 ![Customer Churn Dashboard](Customer-Churn-Analysis-Excel/Dashboard.png)

-> Replace `dashboard.png` with the actual file name of your dashboard image in the repository.

 ## 🎯 Project Impact
 This project helped me apply data-driven analysis and turn insights into actionable recommendations to improve customer retention.